mariadancianu/test-package/README.md

 # My Awesome Library

-A simple Python library that demonstrates basic functionality.
+A simple Python package for learning and experimenting with GitHub Actions workflows.
+Includes examples for automating version tags, building packages, and creating releases.

 ## Installation